bioidiap/bob.extension/doc/framework.rst

     $ bob annotate bob.package.config_with_all_parameters -o /tmp
     # below, each resource option can be loaded through config loading mechanism too.
     $ bob annotate -d /path/to/config/database.py -a bob.package.annotate.config --output /tmp
+    # Using the command below users can generate a template config file
+    $ bob annotate -H example_config.py

 As you can see the command line interface can accept its inputs through several different mechanism.
 Normally to keep things simple, you would encourage users